Interstellar-Network/Grants-Program/applications/Interstellar-Network-Recovery.md

 5. The old account associated with the app receives a notification to approve or reject the recovery a defined number of times.
 7. If approved or after a defined number of times without responses, from the account associated with the program token, call vouch_recovery on the frame recovery pallet.

-Planned future improvement: a dedicated NFC smartcard signature can be used instead of the NFC tag in the future to increase security for power user or corporate/enterprises.
-Such smartcards shipped to the user can also be used to enable multi-signature transactions.
+**Planned future improvement:** a signature generated with a dedicated  NFC smartcard can be used instead of the NFC tag in the future to increase security for power user or corporate/enterprises.

+>Such smartcards shipped to the user can also be used to enable multi-signature transactions.

 When using payment cards as a NFC devices.
 Users can complete instead a small transaction protected with ZKP to ensure the pseudonymity of the user during the recovery set-up and initiation.

 #### Social Recovery